orschiro/Orschiro/README.md

 # Blue zone longevity best practices lessons learned

-- Drinking a glass of good red wine from time to time is not bad
+- Drinking a glass of good (organic) red wine from time to time is not bad
 - Drinking one or two cups of coffee a day is not bad either
 - Never skip a decent breakfast
 - Eat a good lunch around 12-13 o clock